weiyangfb/SparseTensorNote/README.md

 ## Purpose

 This note tries to summarize the current state of sparse tensor in pytorch.
-It describes important invariants and properties of sparse tensor, various things that need to be fixed (e.g. empty sparse tensor), and shows some details of sparse operators.
+It describes important invariance and properties of sparse tensor, various things that need to be fixed (e.g. empty sparse tensor), and shows some details of sparse operators.

 ## Semantics